Maziar101/Snapp/README.md

 # Snapp
 ************************************
-A Responsive Site with only Html&Css ! :)
+A Responsive Site with only Html&Css&Js ! :D
-I Update it with a little JavaScipt :D
 ************************************